Equality and discrimination in employment

 Employment discrimination means discrimination in working life, job seeking, hiring employees or terminating employment.
 Discrimination in employment can occur in different ways, such as when:

-• a person is not invited to a job interview, because they do not have a typically Finnish name
+• a person is not invited to a job interview, because their name differs from a name typically considered Finnish;

-• a member of a minority experiences harassment by customers or colleagues
+• a member of a minority experiences harassment by their colleagues and the employer does not take action to stop the harassment after being informed of it;

 • reasonable accommodations required by an employee with a disability are not implemented.